internetarchive/dweb-transports/WRITINGSHIMS.md

 Make sure that `TransportXYZ.js` `constructor()` correctly covers what functions are implemented in the `.supportFunctions` field.
 This field is used by Transports to see which transports to try for which functionality.

+For example if "store" is listed in TransportXYZ.supportFunctions, then a call to Transports.p_rawstore() will attempt to store using XYZ, and add whatever URL `TransportXYZ.p_rawstore()` returns to the array of URLs where the content is stored.

 ## Integration into the Archive's servers.

 Integration into the Archive content will definately require a more in-depth collaboation,